-The efficacy of cryotherapy compared to the other modalities for the management of palmoplantar warts: a systematic review and network meta-analysis
+The efficacy of cryotherapy compared to other modalities in the management of palmoplantar warts: a systematic review and network meta-analysis

 All claims expressed in this article are solely those of the authors and do not necessarily represent those of their affiliated organizations, or those of the publisher, the editors and the reviewers.
 Any product that may be evaluated in this article or claim that may be made by its manufacturer is not guaranteed or endorsed by the publisher.